usdot-its-jpo-data-portal/privacy-protection-application/README.md

 The PPA project uses the [Pull Request Model](https://help.github.com/articles/using-pull-requests).
 This involves the following project components:

-- The Organization Privacy Protection Application Project's [master branch](https://github.com/usdot-its-jpo-data-portal/privacy-protection-application).
+- The Organization Privacy Protection Application Project's [hmm-update branch](https://github.com/usdot-its-jpo-data-portal/privacy-protection-application).
-- PPA releases are made via [tags](https://github.com/usdot-its-jpo-data-portal/privacy-protection-application/releases) out of master.
+- PPA releases are made via [tags](https://github.com/usdot-its-jpo-data-portal/privacy-protection-application/releases) out of hmm-update.
 - A personal GitHub account.
-- A fork of a project release tag or master branch in your personal GitHub account.
+- A fork of a project release tag or hmm-update branch in your personal GitHub account.

 A high level overview of our model and these components is as follows.
 All work will be submitted via pull requests.
 Developers will work on branches on their personal machines (local clients), push these branches to their **personal GitHub repos** and issue a pull request to the organization PPA project.
 One the project's main developers must review the Pull Request and merge it or, if there are issues, discuss them with the submitter.
-This will ensure that the developers have a better understanding of the code base *and* we catch problems before they enter `master`.
+This will ensure that the developers have a better understanding of the code base *and* we catch problems before they enter `hmm-update`.
 The following process should be followed:

 ## Initial Setup

 - If you do not have one yet, create a personal (or organization) account on GitHub (assume your account name is `<your-github-account-name>`).
 - Log into your personal (or organization) account.
 - Fork [private-protection-application](https://github.com/usdot-its-jpo-data-portal/privacy-protection-application/fork) into your personal GitHub account.
-- On your computer (local client), clone the master branch from you GitHub account :
+- On your computer (local client), clone the hmm-update branch from you GitHub account :
 ```bash
 $ git clone https://github.com/<your-github-account-name>/privacy-protection-appliation.git
 ```